hyperledger/indy-hipe/text/protocols/state-details.md

 [![state machine thumbnail](state-machine-thumbnail.png)](
 tictactoe-1.0/state_machine.py)

-For an extended example of how state machines can be used, including in nested protocols, and with hooks that let custom processing happen at each point in a flow, see [https://github.com/dhh1128/distributed-state-machine]( https://github.com/dhh1128/distributed-state-machine/blob/master/README.md).
+For an extended discussion of how state machines can be used, including in nested protocols, and with hooks that let custom processing happen at each point in a flow, see [https://github.com/dhh1128/distributed-state-machine]( https://github.com/dhh1128/distributed-state-machine/blob/master/README.md).